TomatenMarc/Portfolio/README.md

 ## 👋️ Profile

-I am a PhD candidate at Heinrich Heine University, Düsseldorf (defense scheduled for late 2025), researcher at the Heine Center for Artificial Intelligence and Data Science (HeiCAD) and a guest researcher at GESIS the Leibniz Institute for the Social Sciences.
+I am a Ph.D. candidate at Heinrich Heine University Düsseldorf (defense scheduled for late 2025), a researcher at the Heine Center for Artificial Intelligence and Data Science (HeiCAD), and a guest researcher at GESIS, the Leibniz Institute for the Social Sciences.

-My research focuses on Natural Language Processing (NLP), Machine Learning (ML), and Large Language Models (LLMs), with a particular emphasis on argumentation, social media analysis, and the development of LLMs capable of human-like reasoning, language understanding, and cross-domain generalization.
+My research focuses on Natural Language Processing (NLP), Machine Learning (ML), and Large Language Models (LLMs), with particular emphasis on argumentation, social media analysis, and the development of LLMs capable of human-like reasoning, language understanding, and cross-domain generalization.

-In addition to my academic work, I actively contribute to the HeiCAD initiative 'AI for All', which is committed to accessible and inclusive education about Artificial Intelligence (AI) for everyone.
+In addition to my academic work, I actively contribute as a partner to the HeiCAD initiative "AI for All," which is committed to accessible and inclusive education about Artificial Intelligence (AI) for everyone.

-Motivated by my interest in language, communication, and culture, I have been learning Thai weekly at a local language school since the start of my PhD in 2021.
+Motivated by my interest in language, communication, and culture, I have been learning Thai weekly at a local language school since the start of my Ph.D. in 2021.

 ---

 ## 🎓 Education

-**PhD in Computer Science**
+**Ph.D. in Computer Science**
-*2021 – Present* @ *Heinrich Heine University, Düsseldorf*
+*2021–Present* | *Heinrich Heine University Düsseldorf*
 (Expected defense: Late 2025)

 **M.Sc. in Computer Science**
-*2019 – 2021* @ *Heinrich Heine University, Düsseldorf*
+*2019–2021* | *Heinrich Heine University Düsseldorf*
 **Final Grade:** 1.1 (*Very Good*)

 **B.Sc. in Computer Science**
-*2016 – 2019* @ *Heinrich Heine University, Düsseldorf*
+*2016–2019* | *Heinrich Heine University Düsseldorf*
 **Final Grade:** 2.5 (*Good*)

 ---